Iron requirements and iron deficiency in adolescents

 The Third National Health and Nutrition Examination Survey (NHANES III) found a 9 percent incidence of iron deficiency and a 2 percent incidence of iron deficiency anemia among American females between the ages 12 and 15 years; the respective values were 11 and 3 percent in girls between the ages of 16 and 19 years .
 Less than 1 percent of adolescent males had iron deficiency.
 Studies in other countries have found higher rates of iron deficiency in male and female adolescents [3,4].
 Some of the variation in incidence noted among different studies is related to the controversy regarding the appropriate laboratory cutoffs to make the diagnosis.
 (See 'Diagnosis' below.)

-Risk groups — Adolescents with chronic illness, heavy menstrual blood loss (>80 mL/month), or who are underweight or malnourished are at increased risk for iron deficiency and should be screened during health supervision or specialty clinic visits .
+Risk groups — Adolescents with chronic illness, heavy menstrual blood loss (>80 mL/month), or who are underweight or malnourished are at increased risk for iron deficiency and should have laboratory screening for anemia during health supervision or specialty clinic visits [5,6].
+(See 'Whom to screen' below.)

 - Maeda M, Yamamoto M, Yamauchi K. Prevalence of anemia in Japanese adolescents: 30 years' experience in screening for anemia.
 Int J Hematol 1999; 69:75.